Site Visit Report: Free Word Template, Format & Examples (2026)

 Download the free Word template

 We have prepared a ready-to-use Word template that covers all the elements described above.
 It includes a pre-filled header, an observations table with photo and location columns, an action items table, and a signature block.
-You can customize it with your logo and project details, then reuse it from one visit to the next.
+Customise it with your logo and project details, then reuse it from one visit to the next.

 A construction site visit report carries additional requirements compared to a generic inspection report.
 Construction sites involve multiple trades working simultaneously, strict safety regulations, and contractual milestones that must be documented precisely.